Xtr126/XtMapper/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see https://www.gnu.org/licenses/.
 ```
+Do not publish unofficial APKs to the play store.